Turkey to send troops to Libya at Tripoli's request - Erdogan

 Turkey has also been ramping up efforts to strike deals with nations around the Mediterranean, where Ankara has been at loggerheads with Greece over resources off the coast of the divided island of Cyprus.

-Additional reporting by Nevzat Devranoglu in Ankara and Ulf Laessing in Tripoli; Writing by Daren Butler; Editing by Jonathan Spicer and Gareth Jones
+Additional reporting by Nevzat Devranoglu in Ankara and Ulf Laessing in Cairo; Writing by Daren Butler; Editing by Jonathan Spicer and Gareth Jones